5 Reasons Why You Might Be Feeling Tired after Meditation

 People believe that they are sleeping well if they get 4-5 hour slumbers every night, but sometimes your body and mind requires more time to rejuvenate than you know.

-You never know how much sleep you exactly need, although the recommended sleep for an adult varies between 6-8 hours every day it depends on an individual, somedays you may feel refreshed after just a short 3-hour nap and it can also happen that 8-hour sleep is not sufficient for you sometimes.
+You never know how much sleep you exactly need, although the recommended sleep for an adult varies between 6-8 hours every day it depends on an individual, somedays you may feel refreshed after just a short 3-hour slumber and it can also happen that 8-hour sleep is not sufficient for you sometimes.
 A lot about this I have learned in Dr. Michael Breus’s “the mastery of sleep” program in which he teaches various ways to hack the environment and hormonal system to get deep sleep every night.

 Meditation gives that extra relaxation to you that you might be missing unknowingly, this sometimes will make you drowsy.
 However, in the long term, you will feel more energetic without having to sleep much if you will meditate regularly.